FukudaBQ/Game2/Game2/ReadMe.txt

 ﻿In this program, you can use WASD or arrow to control the sprite which is link.
 Then you can use 1, 2, 3 to use projectiles.
 In order to use sword, you can press Z or N.
-Then you can press T, Y, U, I, O to change the state of enemies.
 Lastly, use q to quit, use R to reset the game.
-Bugs: 1.
-After using Z or N to use sword, and pressing 1,2, or 3 to use projectiles, the projectiles will stay at player's location.
-	  2. When walk close to those four blocks on the map, sometimes the link can't move.
-So we need to use some other direction keys to walk through the space between blocks.

-For sprint 3, you can still use WASD or arrow to control the sprite which is link.
-Then you can use 1, 2, 3 to use projectiles.
-In order to use sword, you can press Z or N.
-Then press R to reset, press q to quit.
-Then you want to switch to other levels, you can press F to move up, V to move down, C to move left, B to move right.
-In this sprint, we also added the blocks in water, which makes the player slow down while walking on the water.
-There are some bugs which still haven't been solve:    1.
-Since we use radius to construct blocks in the map, sometimes the player can't move through directly,
-												       so you may need to move around, and find a way to walk through.
-													   2. Another thing is that after using sword, then if you press 1, 2 or 3 to use projectiles right after using sword, the projectile will stay next to the player.
-The tool we used to construct the map is called Tiled.
-We put blocks and items into the map by using this tool.
-Then we just need to call each item and block by using a for loop in the main class, then the items and blocks will show up.
+For HUD:
+1. Picking up item will increase the number of the item.
+2. Using Bomb will decrease the bumber of the item.
+3. Need more works on switching and picking up weapons.
+4. functional minimap
+5. No drop-down HUD so far.

+For enemies:
+1. Damage will cause you move back.
+Howver, if you will hit the wall, the damge will not make you move at all.
+2. Bat always moves toward the player, and knight moves randomly.
+3. Dragon has more lives and is able to shoot fireball.

+For blocks:
+1. Wall will stop all enemies and projectile
+2. Water will slow you down.